awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `spot_bid_percentage`<a name="spot-bid-percentage"></a>

-Optionally sets the on\-demand bid percentage used to calculate the maximum Spot price for the ComputeFleet, when `awsbatch` is the scheduler\.
+Optionally sets the on\-demand percentage used to calculate the maximum Spot price for the ComputeFleet, when `awsbatch` is the scheduler\.

 If unspecified, the current spot market price is selected, capped at the On\-Demand price\.